muralee36/era_v2_S5/README.md

 # era_v2_S5

-This repository contains Python code for ERAv2 course session 5: PyTorch.
+This repository contains Python code for ERAv2 course session 5: PyTorch assignment.
 The code is organized into three files:

 1. `model.py`: This file contains the model definition , as well as functions for training and testing the model.